PJ Valves gets its hands on two Brazilian contracts worth $11 million

 James Moir, Group Sales Director at PJ Valves, commented on the new contracts: “Brazil lends itself as the perfect location for FPSO projects due to its water depths, and with the resurgence of the oil price we’ve seen it thrive!
 Over the past five years, we’ve supplied and manufactured valves to over 25 FPSOs.”

-PJ Valves stated that the first contract is for the FPSO destined for the Buzios field, which is set to be the largest oil-producing unit operating offshore Brazil and one of the largest in the world, with a daily processing capacity of 225,000b of oil and 12Mm3 of gas.
+PJ Valves states that the first contract is for the FPSO destined for the Buzios field, which is set to be the largest oil-producing unit operating offshore Brazil and one of the largest in the world, with a daily processing capacity of 225,000b of oil and 12Mm3 of gas.

 In addition, it will have a water injection capacity of 250,000b/d and a minimum storage capacity of 1.4Mb of crude oil.
 The low to high-pressure valves will be installed within the vessel’s topsides from next year ahead of the planned delivery of the FPSO in the second half of 2024.